 This scholarship was established in memory of Fred James and Pernie Sizer Ashby and Claude Edison and Mary Early Pryor.
-It is awarded to a DCC student selected by the Scholarship Committee of the Danville Community College Educational Foundation in conjunction with the College Scholarship Committee.
-This scholarship will be awarded at the beginning of each Fall Semester to a student who demonstrates scholastic ability and good citizenship and enrolled in at least nine credit hours.
+It is awarded to a DCC student each fall who is enrolled in at least nine credit hours and who demonstrates scholastic ability and good citizenship.